Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 ![missing image](../Images/ImpulseResponse.jpg)
 >>>>>>> d8d61191...
 Updated headers and footers, fixed image references (#33)

 The output of this filter will have a much higher amplitude than the input.
-A scaling factor of `2^15` should be applied to get back to normalized data.
+A scaling factor of `2^15` should be applied to get back to the normalized data.
 On debugging phase, when only impulses are given to the filter, the scaling factor can be reduced to `1` so that we can verify that the output looks like the impulse response of the filter.

 ## Designing the Kernel

 Before building a kernel to implement FIR filtering, consider the following:

-- What kind of interface will I use?
+- What kind of interface will you use?
-- How many coefficients do I have?
+- How many coefficients do you have?
   - How will it influence the size of the data register and coefficient register?
-  - How many lanes can I use in my intrinsics?
+  - How many lanes can you use in my intrinsics?
-- When will I schedule data reading and writing?
+- When will you schedule data reading and writing?

 ### Interfaces

 There are two types of interfaces: windows and streams.
-The bandwidth of the memory (where windows are stored) access is much higher than the streams: 2x32 GB/s vs. 2x4 GB/s.
-Even if the memory bandwidth from the processor is very high, they must be filled in either by another AI Engine (bandwidth 32 GB/s) or streams (2x4GB/s).
-Either way, somewhere in the cascade  of kernels the origin of the data will be outside of the AI Engine array (PL, DDR, ...) implying a stream source.
+The bandwidth of the memory (where windows are stored) access is much higher than the streams: 2x32 GBps vs. 2x4 GBps.
+Even if the memory bandwidth from the processor is high, they must be filled in either by another AI Engine (bandwidth 32 GBps) or streams (2x4GBps).
+Either way, somewhere in the cascade  of kernels. the origin of the data will be outside of the AI Engine array (PL, DDR, ...) implying a stream source.

 Window interfaces are used in a 'ping-pong' manner to allow for continuous data transfer while maintaining continuous processing.
 When multiple kernels are mapped to the same AI Engine and they communicate through windows, these windows use a single buffer because the kernels do not run at the same time.
-Ping-pong buffering means that the data are processed only when the buffer is completely filled in, incurring a minimum latency of the duration of this buffer filling.
+Ping-pong buffering means that the data is processed only when the buffer is completely filled in, incurring a minimum latency of the duration of this buffer filling.
 When an AI Engine kernel uses window interfaces, it must acquire a lock to gain access ownership to this memory.
 Lock acquisition and release takes a minimum of seven cycles per lock, which reduces the time allowed for processing.

 As a rule of thumb, 750 Msps is the maximum sample rate for which window interfaces are a viable solution.
-When the kernel processing duration is just a fraction of the time it takes to fill in the input window, this is reflected by a **utilization ratio** much below 1 and multiple kernels can be mapped onto a single AI Engine.
+When the kernel processing duration is just a fraction of the time it takes to fill in the input window, this is reflected by a **utilization ratio** of below 1 and multiple kernels can be mapped onto a single AI Engine.

 In this tutorial, the goal is to achieve the maximum performance filter implementation, leading to a streaming interface at the input and the output.